-MA160 Medical Keyboarding/Transcription - 4.5 Credit Hours
+MA160 Medical Keyboarding/Transcription - 4.5 Credit Hours (55 contact hours)

 This course is designed to prepare the student to format and key specialized medical documents.
 History and Physicals, Discharge Summaries, Operative Reports, Chart Notes, and short scientific articles are examples of the document's students will learn to produce.
 Prerequisite: MA100 Medical Terminology